majiiidh/Hyperliquid_Withdraw/README.md

 **Transfer funds to you desired network**

-Transfers from staking to spot account go through a 7 day unstaking queue.
-After the period, you can transfer $HYPE from Hyperliquid to HyperEVM using a bridge like [Hyperdash](https://hyperdash.info/bridge) and then to your desired network using (JumperExchange)[https://jumper.exchange] or any other bridge supporting HyperEVM.
+After the 7-day unstaking period, you can transfer $HYPE from Hyperliquid to HyperEVM using a bridge like [Hyperdash](https://hyperdash.info/bridge), and then move tokens to your target network via (JumperExchange)[https://jumper.exchange] or any other bridge supporting HyperEVM.